 The Venture Capital Investment Competition allows students to apply the art and science of venture investing (more)

-LAUNCH: the UC Berkeley Startup Competition is one of the foremost events for University-affiliated early stage startups.
-Founded in 1999, the UC Berkeley Startup Competition has become a leading Bay Area event and one of the nation’s top startup competitions.
+LAUNCH: the University of California’s Startup Accelerator is one of the foremost events for University-affiliated early stage startups.
+Founded in 1999, LAUNCH has become a leading Bay Area event and one of the nation’s top startup competitions.
 LAUNCH brings together entrepreneurs, students and alumni from across the greater UC Berkeley and UC San Francisco communities.
 Each fall, entrants organize teams through sponsored networking events, classes, and on their own in order to submit brief executive summaries shortly after returning from the campus winter break in January.
 Accepted competitors then refine their venture ideas and presentations, which are later judged by Bay Area venture capitalists to determine the semi-finalists, finalists, and ultimately, the Competition winners.
 Throughout it all, teams are matched with entrepreneurial mentors who provide guidance and help in iterating on their venture ideas.

 The Global Social Venture Competition (GSVC) empowers the next generation of social entrepreneurs by providing them with mentoring, exposure, and over $50,000 in prizes to transform their ideas into ventures that address the world’s most pressing challenges.
 Teams from across the globe learn how to design scalable models through a process that emphasizes stakeholder discovery, business innovation, and social impact assessment.
 Founded at UC Berkeley’s Haas School of Business in 1999, the GSVC has evolved into a global network of 13 premier business schools, universities, and programs in the US, Europe, Asia, Africa, and South America.
 Each partner school and program is supported by vast regional and local networks that include other universities and organizations, student organizers, judges, mentors, and investors in the social impact, innovation, and entrepreneurship space.
 GSVC has helped launch successful social ventures such as Kiva, d.light, Revolution Foods, Husk Power, Ethos Water, and World of Good.